beyond-decentralized/AIRport/README.md

 ## Backend<a name="backend"></a>

-AIRport's backend best fits with decentralized data storage technologies since it itself is a decentralized database (though centralized and peer-to-peer backend implementations are also possible).
+AIRport's backend best fits with decentralized data storage technologies since it itself is a decentralized database.
+Centralized and peer-to-peer backend implementations are possible for organizational or specialized use cases.

-In the long term AIRport will be most effective if it utilizes both permanent and temporary storage for persistence of any given repository.
-Transaction log is not a space-efficient way to store data, hence transaction logs are ideally stored in temporary storage.
-This is a luxury AIRport can afford since in the case of data loss AIRport has a device-local copy of all transactions for any given repository present on the device.

-Transaction logs can be periodically compacted.
-A natural compaction point is an "archival event" - when a Repository is removed from a device-local database.
-At that point the current snapshot of that Repository is placed in permanent storage and the transaction logs are cleaned up from temporary storage.
+In terms of cost effectives it is optimal to store Repositories in both permanent and temporary storage.
+This is because transaction logs are not space-efficient at storing store data.
+However a Repository compaction setup is not reliable in a decentralized setting.
+In such settings it is hard to achieve an agreement on when to compact a given Repository.

+Thus it is up to the Application and the User to decide if a particular Repository has permanent or temporary quality.
+Of course a temporary repository can become permanent if an agreement between all of its member devices has been achieved (or if owner of that repository decides to make it such).
+Also, time bound repositories (that are sealed at a determined time) are good candidates for temporary to permanent transitions.

-AIRport will use [Arweave](https://github.com/ArweaveTeam/arweave-js) as the default backend.
-Arweave supports indexing and querying by tags, which provides the necessary flexibility for internal Repository upkeep (efficiently retrieving only recent transactions not made fromdevice, etc.).
+AIRport will use [Arweave](https://github.com/ArweaveTeam/arweave-js) for permanent repository storage.
+Arweave supports indexing and querying by tags, which provides the necessary flexibility for internal Repository upkeep (efficiently retrieving only recent transactions not made from this device, etc.).
 Arweave also makes tracking transaction ownership and grouping easy.
 It also provides for topical lookup of non-private Repositories.

-[IPFS](https://github.com/ipfs/js-ipfs) is ideally used for temporary transaction log storage.
-It simplifies conflict resolution since it supports the DAG datastructure.
-Ownership and time breakdown of transactions (for efficient lookup) is done via the directory structure provided by IPFS.

-Hence, a combination of Arweave and IPFS storage works best.
-An initial record (with appropriate tags for lookup) is placed in Arweave.
-The transaction logs are held in IPFS.
-At archival time the Repository is compacted and send to Arweave for permanent storage.
-Ephemeral Repositories do not need compaction and are keep mostly in IPFS with a small file on Arweave (for lookup purposes).
+[IPFS](https://github.com/ipfs/js-ipfs) can be used for temporary repository storage.
+It does not provide the tag based search capability of Arweave so a small marker with tags may be stored in Arweave for lookup purposes.
+It's hierachical directory and file naming is sufficient for all other AIRport storage needs.

 Further research is needed to determine if using other temporary storage technologies (like Sia or Storj) is possible.